 Graduation honors are based on cumulative GPA at the time of graduation.
 Learn more about graduation honors >>

-Students are required to verify their diploma name when they apply to graduate.
-Information will be emailed to students in mid-October.
+Students are required to verify their diploma name when they complete the diploma application.
+Information will be emailed to students in the fall semester.
 Please refer to The Office of the University Secretary for all information regarding diplomas and diploma name.

-In order to graduate and receive a diploma, candidates for December 2018, May 2019, and August 2019 must submit the online application form by December 1.
+In order to graduate and receive a diploma, candidates for December 2018, May 2019, and August 2019 must submit the online diploma application form by December 2.

-As part of the graduation application, you must enter your name as you wish it to appear on your diploma.
+As part of the diploma application, you must enter your name as you wish it to appear on your diploma.
 After the deadline, absolutely no changes to your diploma name will be permitted.
 If you fail to enter a diploma name by the deadline, we will use the name that appears in Penn InTouch.
 Dual-degree students must enter the same diploma name for both schools.

 Registration for the Wharton Graduation Ceremony will be done separately during the spring semester.
 Deadlines will be posted on the Undergrad Inside calendar.

 Register for the Wharton Graduation Ceremony

 You must register for graduation in order to participate in the Wharton Undergraduate Graduation Ceremony on Sunday, May 19, 2019.
 Students who do not register, will not have a seat reserved at the ceremony.
 The Graduation Registration form is where you indicate participation, register the name you would like read and displayed as you walk across the stage, and request tickets for any guests with limited mobility.
 You will not be able to make changes to your registration information after April 1.